brendanstennett/jquery.easyclick/README.md

 ### Multiple Links

-If the element has multiple children that are links, then add the `data-easy-clickable` attribute to the html element that the behavior should be triggered for.
+If the element has multiple children that are links, then add the `data-easy-click-target` attribute to the html element that the behavior should be triggered for.

 ## License